axelvaldez/radical-companies/_posts/rfiction/and-then-universe/2023-01-22-we-headed-for-the-cliff.markdown

  <p>Actually, we had more than the knowledge in our heads.
 We had many of the pre-cliff artifacts, expecially language.</p>
  <p>We just lacked energy.
 We lacked industrial energy production and distribution.
 We had some energy stored in batteries and usable solar panels and wind towers.</p>
  <p>&ldquo;We have enough to let us restart from a little above scratch.&rdquo;</p>
  <p>The good news is that the Earth could take a deep breath because we stopped tossing carbon into our atmosphere.
-Our life support system got a break.</p>
+We had a scary, bumby fall over the cliff and our life support system got a break.
+Not too shabby.</p>
  <p></p>
  <p></p>